red/docs/reactivity.md

 	]
 	view win

-In this example, the reaction is a function (`follow`) which is applied to the ball faces by pairs, setting a chain of relations, linking together all the balls.
-The terms in the reaction are parametrized, so they can be reused for different sets of object arguments (unlike in the static relations case).
+In this example, the reaction is a function (`follow`) which is applied to the ball faces by pairs, creating a chain of relations, linking all the balls together.
+The terms in the reaction are parameters, so the can be used for different objects (unlike in the static relations case).

+To see how it works, paste the above example into the GUI console and drag the red ball up and down.

 # API